 Welcome!
-Thank you for visiting ReadingElephant.com.
+Thank you for visiting Reading Elephant LLC.

-Thus, I decided to offer my systematic phonics books online.
-My phonics books are designed so all kids can learn how to read, including kids with unique learning challenges.
-You can find my phonics books in my shop.
+Reading Elephant LLC printable phonics books are designed so all kids can learn how to read, including kids with unique learning challenges.
+You can find our books in our shop.

 I stay up-to-date on reading research and study the history, cognitive science, and psychology of reading instruction.
 I learned best practices from John Shefelbine, a dyslexia professor and K-3 reading curriculum designer for struggling and dyslexic readers.
 Consequently, I implement reading interventions with only the best research-based methods.

-Thanks again for visiting my site!
+Thanks again for visiting Reading Elephant LLC!

 Can reading difficulties cause behavior problems?